-Specify evaluation purpose and evaluation Evaluation Questions: Evaluation Evaluation Questions: How much does it cost?
-Questions: Are outcomes being • Are resources used How is the achieved? innovation being efficiently? • Is our innovation responsible implemented? • Is the cost reasonable in for the change in outcomes? relation to the size of the • Is the innovation Are some recipients affected benefits? being more by the innovations than Would alternative implemented as others? intended? approaches yield Is the problem or situation equivalent benefits at Can the innovation the innovations are intended less cost? be improved? to address made better?
+Specify evaluation purpose and evaluation Evaluation Questions: Evaluation Evaluation Questions: • How much does it cost?
+Questions: Are outcomes being How is the • Are resources used achieved? efficiently? innovation being • Is our innovation responsible implemented? • Is the cost reasonable in for the change in outcomes? relation to the size of the • Is the innovation Are some recipients affected benefits? being more by the innovations than implemented as Would alternative others? intended? approaches yield Is the problem or situation equivalent benefits at Can the innovation the innovations are intended less cost? be improved? to address made better?
 Outcomes Process evaluation Cost evaluation evaluation